sanjuthomas/kafka-connect-marklogic/README.md

 ## How to contact the author?

-Create an issue in the GitHub or send an email to ml@sanju.org
+Create an issue in the GitHub.